BPRC-Bioinfo/VDJ-insights/README.md

 ## Abstract

 The BPRC tool offers a robust framework for analyzing, assembling, and annotating long sequence reads from Pacific Biosciences (PacBio) and Oxford Nanopore Technologies (ONT).
-We Designed a set of tools, a pipeline (**VDJ Analize, Assamble and Annotate Pipeline (VDJ-AAAP)**) and a annotation tool to uncover both novel and known VDJ segments within T-cell receptors (TCR) or B-cell receptors/immunoglobulins (IG).
+We Designed a set of tools, a pipeline (**VDJ Analyze, Assemble and Annotate Pipeline (VDJ-AAAP)**) and an annotation tool to uncover both novel and known VDJ segments within T-cell receptors (TCR) or B-cell receptors/immunoglobulins (IG).
 This tool supports analysis across various species, given the availability of a reference genome on the NCBI.

-Addressing the challenge of assembling the repetitive VDJ regions, our pipeline selectively processes reads exceeding 5 Kbs, minimizing erroneous mappings and noise.
+Addressing the challenge of assembling the repetitive VDJ regions, our pipeline selectively processes reads exceeding 5 Kb, minimizing erroneous mappings and noise.
 It generates a refined reference genome if none is specified.
-If a reference genome is present it can alse be selected.
-From the reference genome we use only known chromosomes and unplaced chromosomal fragments to prevent assembly inaccuracies.
+If a reference genome is present, it can also be selected.
+From the reference genome, we use only known chromosomes and unplaced chromosomal fragments to prevent assembly inaccuracies.
 Utilizing minimap2, reads are mapped against this filtered reference genome.

 The assembly phase uses the Hifiasm assembler to assemble the target region.
-We use a hybrid approach meaning it utilizes both filtered PacBio and ONT data, which gives it PacBio's precision with ONT's relative longer read lengths for better assembly results.
+We use a hybrid approach, meaning it utilizes both filtered PacBio and ONT data, which gives it PacBio's precision with ONT's relative longer read lengths for better assembly results.
 Hifiasm generates GFA files which are converted into fasta files.

 The pipeline uses the annotation tool (also usable by itself) to annotate the target assemblies.
 Make sure that the input files are in fasta format if you use the annotation by itself.

 We start with the extraction of the target regions using predefined flanking genes, these can be specified by the user or a default can be used (Default is for primates only because it is based on humans).
-When the region(s) are cut out we annotate them using a predefined library of validated VDJ segments sourced from the IMGT database.
+When the region(s) are cut out, we annotate them using a predefined library of validated VDJ segments sourced from the IMGT database.
 You can also use your own library.

 Generated outputs include detailed Excel reports on identified known and novel segments, supplemented with an interactive plotting feature for enhanced data visualization and analysis, but also static plots that show the different V(D)J segments on the phased haplotypes.
-Lastly the pipeline or annotation tool generates a easy to navigate HTML report containing al the generated results.
+Lastly the pipeline or annotation tool generates an easy to navigate HTML report containing al the generated results.

 ## Installation